Luke Raley Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.
+- The Orioles pitching staff is eighth in the league with a collective 9.2 strikeouts per nine innings.

-- The Orioles have the 15th-ranked team ERA across all MLB pitching staffs (4.16).
+- The Orioles have a 4.19 team ERA that ranks 15th across all MLB pitching staffs.

-- In his last time out on Wednesday against the Toronto Blue Jays, the right-hander went seven innings, giving up one earned run while surrendering four hits.
+- In his most recent time out on Thursday, the right-hander tossed 6 2/3 innings against the Toronto Blue Jays, giving up two earned runs while surrendering five hits.

-- The 26-year-old has put up an ERA of 3.90, with 7.8 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .261 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.